 On top of the epic food, the inn itself is wonderful and has a luxurious spa conveniently located next door for all your de-stressing desires.

-When I last checked there was still weekday availability at the Inn, but be sure to check the Cove’s website to confirm vacancy.
+Be sure to check the Cove’s website to confirm vacancy.

 Gananoque Inn & Spa